SNEHALPRAVINPAWAR/AWS-Project-1/README.md

 This project include:

-1. VPC Configuration :  VPC Creation: A dedicated VPC to host resources, ensuring network isolation.
+1. VPC Configuration :
+    - VPC Creation: A dedicated VPC created to host resources, ensuring network isolation.

-2. Subnets:
+3. Subnets:
    	 - 2 Public Subnets: For resources that need direct access to the internet (Bastion Host).
    	 - Private Subnets: For resources that should not be directly accessible from the internet (application servers, databases).